MZDN/asma_husna/README.md

 >He is Allah, the Creator, the Inventor, the Fashioner; to Him belong the best names.
 (Quran 59:24)

-Hadith:
+Hadith:<br>
-Prophet Muhammad (ﷺ) said, “Allah has ninety-nine names, i.e. one-hundred minus one, and whoever knows them will go to Paradise.”
+> Prophet Muhammad (ﷺ) said, “Allah has ninety-nine names, i.e. one-hundred minus one, and whoever knows them will go to Paradise.”
 (Sahih Bukhari 50:894)

-Abu Huraira reported Allah’s Messenger (ﷺ) as saying: There are ninety-nine names of Allah; he who commits them to memory would get into Paradise.
+> Abu Huraira reported Allah’s Messenger (ﷺ) as saying: There are ninety-nine names of Allah; he who commits them to memory would get into Paradise.
 Verily, Allah is Odd (He is one, and it is an odd number) and He loves odd number..”
 (Sahih Muslim Book-48 Hadith-5)

 I hope this app could help learning and using the learned names for invoking Allah.